cfw-guide/cemu.cfw.guide/_pages/en_US/troubleshooting.md

 This should only affect Linux users for now.
 You must have Cemuhook installed and correctly hooked into Cemu and have the `Debug` -> `Use Cemuhook H264` option enabled.
 If you do not know how to do this, visit the #Linux channel on the Cemu Discord server for assistance.
 This should no longer be required after Cemu's H264 support is updated / after Cemu gets a native Linux build.

-If you are also getting this behavior on Windows, try using `Debug` -> `Use Cemuhook H264` or otherwise request assistance on our Discord Server.
+If you are also getting this behavior on Windows, try using `Debug` -> `Use Cemuhook H264`.
+If you are already using this option and you are an older Intel iGPU user, try disabling `Use Cemuhook H264` instead.
+Otherwise you may request assistance on our Discord Server.

 ## Other miscellaneous issues with any game on Cemu

 Emulation isn't a perfect science and new or old problems can surface, or ones that don't match other descriptions.
 If you do encounter something that isn't listed here, check the [Game Compatibility List](http://compat.cemu.info/) as each game has its own wiki entry.

-If what you're having problems with is not listed there, please [make sure that your GPU supports Vulkan 1.1 or OpenGL 4.5](troubleshooting#Problems-with-Vulkan-within-Cemu); if it doesn't you will not have full support, which will result in a multitude of game-breaking bugs that you cannot fix.
+If what you're having problems with is not listed there, please [make sure that your GPU supports Vulkan 1.1 or OpenGL 4.5](troubleshooting#problems-with-vulkan-within-cemu); if it doesn't you will not have full support, which will result in a multitude of game-breaking bugs that you cannot fix.

 If you do have confirmed support, the safest bet is to: